Historical Room and Groton Collection

 The Groton Public Library Historical Room houses the Groton Collection—primarily books of historical and genealogical interest to the community, along with a small collection of manuscript and archival materials relating to Groton.

-The Historical Room is open to the public by appointment, but at any time during regular library hours, you may request to see materials from the Groton Collection by asking the Reference Librarian on the upper level.
+The Historical Room is open at any time during regular library hours and you may request to see materials from the Groton Collection by asking the Reference Librarian on the upper level.
 The librarian can also assist you with your research.